Harness Disconnected On-Prem Setup

 Docker is Not Running on the Server

-The Docker daemon must be running on the server for the installation and running of Harness Disconnected On-Premise.
+The Docker daemon must be running on the server for the installation and running of Harness Disconnected On-Prem.
 For information on running the Docker daemon, see Configure and troubleshoot the Docker daemon from Docker.

 Add Custom Load Balancer In Front Proxy